Sabrina in Marlborough

 Grove Mill Winery in Marlborough

-Gin: While gin may not be wine, New Zealand’s gin scene is worth mentioning.
-I stumbled upon a gin called Roots, and it’s one of my few regrets that I didn’t bring a bottle back to the States.
-If you find yourself in Marlborough or even at a Total Wine & More, keep an eye out for any New Zealand gin.
-You won’t be disappointed.
+• Gin: Definitely not a wine, but worth a mention—New Zealand’s gin scene is one to watch.
+I came across a gin called Roots during my travels, and it’s one of my few regrets that I didn’t bring a bottle back to the States.
+If you spot any New Zealand gin at Total Wine & More (or anywhere else), don’t hesitate to pick it up.
+You won’t regret it!

 Pinot Noir Grapes in Marlborough